Limpster/Fallout76LanguageChanger/README.md

 `set "Fallout_executable=Project76_GamePass.exe"`

 ## Manual approach
-If you don't want to run the batch because it doens't fit your needs, your have plenty of options to change the language settings without clicking through the windows settings, I will give you some ideas:
+If you don't want to run the batch because it doens't fit your needs, your have plenty of methods to change the language settings without clicking through the windows settings, I will give you some ideas:
 #### - REG-File
   You can create a REG-File which enters the chosen value directly in the registry.
-Create an empty textfile with an editor of your choice, insert the following code (here: en-GB for english), save it as *.reg file (e.g. english.reg) and doubleclick to make changes to the registry (I added examples to this repo so you can download them straight away)
+Create an empty textfile with an editor of your choice, insert the following code (here: en-GB for english), save it as *.reg file (e.g. english.reg) and doubleclick to make changes to the registry (I added [examples](https://github.com/Limpster/Fallout76LanguageChanger/tree/main/Files) to this repo so you can download them straight away)
 ```
   Windows Registry Editor Version 5.00